 July 1st, 2021.

 How many students are accepted each year?

-Approximately 120 students will be admitted each year.
+Approximately 60 -70 students each year.

 Is the PCAT required?

 As soon as possible.
 Applications may be submitted prior to completion of the prerequisites, but you should plan to complete all pre-requisites by June before the start of the program in order to provide final grades to the Admissions Department prior to beginning classes.

 Is there a required Enrollment deposit?